GilOliveira/schemadotorg/modules/schemadotorg_starterkit/README.md

 Features
 --------

+- Allows a starter kit/module to change Schema.org configuration before any Schema.org types are created.
 - Allows a starter kit/module to declare what Schema.org types are required preinstallation.
-- Post module installation, re-imports optional configuration and rewrites configuration via via the config_rewrite.module.
+- Post module installation, re-imports optional configuration and rewrites configuration via the config_rewrite.module.
 This allows a starter kit via `hook_install()` to create additional configuration settings.